CMU-CREATE-Lab/video-labeling-tool/README.md

 # <a name="api-calls"></a>API calls
 The following code examples assusme that the root url is http://localhost:5000.
-### /api/v1/login
-Log in to the system.
+### Log in to the system
+The server will return a user token in the form of JWT (JSON Web Token).
+There are four different client types, as documented in the User class in [this file](back-end/www/application.py).
+- Path:
+  - **/api/v1/login**
-- Available methods: POST
+- Available methods:
+  - POST
 - Required fields (either google_id_token or client_id):
   - "google_id_token": from [Google Sign-In](https://developers.google.com/identity/sign-in/web/sign-in)
   - "client_id": from Google Analytics id or randomly generated uuid